 Question 1.

-Count the number of sides in each shape in’the sequence of Regular Polygon.
+Count the number of sides in each shape in the sequence of regular polygons.
 Which number sequence do you get?
-What about the number of corners in each shape in the sequence of Regular Polygons?
+What about the number of corners in each shape in the sequence of regular polygons?
 Do you get the same number sequence?
 Can you explain why this happens?

 Solution:

-Count the number of lines in each shape in the sequence of complete graphs.
-Which number sequence do you get?
+How many little squares are there in each shape of the sequence of Stacked Squares?
+Which number sequence does this give?
 Can you explain why?

 Solution:

-How many little squares are there in each shape of the sequence of Stacked Squares?
-Which number sequence does this give ?
+How many little triangles are there in each shape of the sequence of Stacked Triangles?
+Which number sequence does this give?
 Can you explain why?
+(Hint: In each shape in the sequence, how many triangles are there in each row?)

 Solution: